-Learning to read is hard!
-And it can often become stressful and frustrating for both the child and the parents.
-Years ago, I stumbled on this neat way to help my daughters master reading while keeping things fun and making some special memories along the way!
+Making a doorknob mailbox is a neat way to help my kids master reading while keeping things fun and making some special memories along the way!

 When my oldest of four daughters came home from preschool after a Valentine’s Day party with a “mailbox” full of Valentines, that mailbox eventually ended up on her doorknob.
 That led to me leaving her “mail”, and she thought it was quite possibly better than having a visit from the Tooth Fairy (well almost…)!
 I never intended for it to become a tool to help her learn to read, but that’s exactly what happened.

 That was eight years ago.
-Since then, I have used the same “system” with my middle two daughters, and with a two-year-old bringing up the rear, I look forward to doing this with her, too.
+Since then, I have used the same “system” with my other daughters.
 It’s such a handy way to sneak in some learning without causing your child any anxiety.
-And even better, it provides some fun for the whole family!
+And, even better, it provides some fun for the whole family!

 Once the mailbox is ready to go, you can begin leaving your child notes.
 I bought a set of index cards and kept them by my bed to help me remember to leave a note at night (at least most of the time)!
 Surely your child will bound out of bed in the morning to see if any mail arrived during the night!
 Our girls used to burst into our bedroom with excitement to read their cards to us while we rubbed the sleep out of our eyes.
 Such fun memories!

-When my daughters were first learning their letters, I would create a “flashcard” for them as shown below.
-Over time, they had a complete set, and we would sometimes go through them at bedtime, too.
-They loved showing off how much they had learned!
+- Start with “notes” that are mostly pictures, or you can even use ABC Flash Cards, giving them a letter a day.
+You can go through them at bedtime, too.
+(My daughters loved showing off how much they had learned!)
 When certain letters/sounds would stump them, I’d “send” them that letter again until they had it down.

-Sometimes the mailboxes also served as a good place to say those two little words: “I’m sorry.”
-As I discuss in this post where I gave my 10-year-old a “Safe Journal” as her safe place to ask us even the most embarrassing questions, it’s often much easier to write our words than it is to say them.
+- Sometimes the mailboxes also served as a good place to say those two little words: “I’m sorry.”
+AND, as I mentioned this in my post about keeping a “Safe Journal”, it’s nice to have a safe place to ask us even the most embarrassing questions, and it’s often much easier to write our words than it is to say them.

 I hope this post has inspired you to give this a whirl in your own home!
 I bet your kids will LOVE it!